HCL-TECH-SOFTWARE/digital-experience/docs/platform/administration/DXClient/DXClientArtifactType/themes.md

     -enableBackup <value>
     ```

+    !!! note
-    **Note:** User can set the enableBackup parameter as true to take backup before undeploying theme.
+        User can set the enableBackup parameter as true to take backup before undeploying theme.
 The value is set to false by default.

     The options passed through command line override the default values.